Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - R (Kalonga) v Croydon LBC [2022] PTSR 1568, CA – There is no power to accept a late review request of the landlord’s decision not to grant a new tenancy after expiry of the fixed term of a flexible tenancy.

-- The Commissioners for Her Majesty’s Revenue and Customs v MF [UA-2020-111-CHB], AAC (17 February 2022)– The Judge had erred in failing to consider whether the respondent’s son was made subject to an interim care order solely to safeguard his health, affecting her entitlement to child benefit.
+- Commissioners for Her Majesty’s Revenue and Customs v MF [UA-2020-111-CHB], AAC (17 February 2022)– The Judge had erred in failing to consider whether the respondent’s son was made subject to an interim care order solely to safeguard his health, affecting her entitlement to child benefit.

 - R (Kalonga) v Croydon LBC [2021] PTSR 1953, QB – There is no power to accept a late review request of the landlord’s decision not to grant a new tenancy after expiry of the fixed term of a flexible tenancy.

 - Fuseon Ltd v Senior Courts Costs Office [2020] Costs LR 251, QB – The Master erred in upholding the determining officer’s assessment of the costs payable out of central funds to a private prosecutor, causing “very substantial prejudice” to the claimant.
-His decision, including his refusal to certify a point of principle of general importance, was quashed.

 - Creighton v Secretary of State for Work and Pensions [CE/505/2019], AAC (6 December 2019) – It was wrong to presume that an out-of-work person who was not currently at a substantial risk of harm would not be at such risk were he at work.